 What is Local Weather Alerts?

-Local Weather Alerts is advertised as an app which allows users to check weather forecast.
-However, it is designed to promote hlocalweatheralerts.co (address of a fake search engine) by changing browser's settings and gather browsing-related data.
+Local Weather Alerts is advertised as an app that allows people to check weather forecasts.
+In fact, it promotes hlocalweatheralerts.co (the address of a fake search engine) by changing browser settings and gathers browsing-related data.
 Local Weather Alerts is a browser hijacker, a potentially unwanted application (PUA).

 |Name||Local Weather Alerts|